 5. Gain understanding of culture and traditions

 Make sure you spend time understanding traditions and cultures of the places you are visiting.
 Every traveler should strive to be respectful, but photographers have an extra burden because photography can feel a bit invasive.
 In some cultures, photography isn’t common so it’s essential that you make sure that you’re not being rude or offensive.
 Go above and beyond.
 People will be more responsive when you ask to take their photos if you are making an effort to understand their culture and have learned a few phrases of their language.

 6. Get permission to photograph people

 Often travelers lack confidence when taking travel photographs.
 Everyone wants to take beautiful portraits, but people are often nervous to ask someone if they can photograph them.
 Instead, they stand far away with a zoom lens.
-Unfortunately, this is not the best way to take culturally sensitive photos.
-Instead, start asking people if you can take their photos.
+This is not the best way to take culturally sensitive photos.
+Instead, ask people if you can take their photos.
 The worst thing that can happen is that they will so say no. If they do say yes, be sure to show them the photos on the LCD screen.

 Generally speaking, if someone is the main subject of a photo, I try to ask permission before taking the photo.
 The same goes for children, if they are the main subject, I try to ask permission from their parents.

 If you have done any sort of long-term travel, you know that by the time you get home you may have forgotten many of the details.
 Keep a journal close to your camera and make notes of the names of places and people you photograph.
 Often, my favorite photos are the ones that have great stories that go with them.